gulzara3/WQ-RAG/docs/PAPER_ALIGNMENT.md

 | Fig. 5 (violin, ROC, log-KDE Clackamas, threshold sweep) | `figures.fig05_reconstruction_error`, `thresholding.threshold_sweep` |
 | Fig. 6 (Clackamas 5 parameters + error, anomalies shaded) | `figures.fig06_timeseries` — x-axis is the flattened test time-step index (the paper labels it "Window Index") |

-⚠ The earlier code used `Adam`, IF with 300 trees / 0.03, OC-SVM ν 0.03, and an unused `ADAPTIVE_ALPHAS` list; all now follow Fig. 2.

-⚠ Fig. 5b in the published figure reports AUC 0.843-0.903 while Table 3 reports 0.860-0.906 (the
-text cites both).
-The code computes AUC once (`detection_metrics`) and uses it in both places; the published discrepancy is a manuscript matter, not a code one.

 ## Stage III — RAG (§2.2.3, Fig. 2)